Genymobile/gm_pr/README.md

 keep track of all the open pull requests.

-The gm_pr project gives you a simple web page where you can see all the open pull requests with the number of reviews, label, milestone, etc
+The gm_pr project gives you a simple web page where you can see all the open pull requests with the number of reviews, labels, milestones, etc

 ![screenshot](screenshot.png)